RBVI/chimerax-recipes/atomsize/atomsize.md

 # Set atom radius using bfactor

+Note that beginning with the ChimeraX 1.8 daily build, there is now an "size byattribute" command that provides the same kind of functionality as this recipe.
+The commands to exactly duplicate the recipe example would be:

+	open 7w91
+	size byattr bfactor 20:.6 300:9

+though simply:

+	open 7w91
+	size byattr bfactor

+produces a very reasonable result.

+Eric Pettersen, November 22, 2023

+## Previous recipe for reference

 Here is Python code defining a command "atomsize" that sets the radius of atom spheres to be proportional to an attributre such as bfactor.
 Zhiyuan Liu [asked](https://mail.cgl.ucsf.edu/mailman/archives/list/chimerax-users@cgl.ucsf.edu/thread/SOU7SFWCXBL3J6DUSZ5YJMDORGKWCJON/) about this for showing gene expression on genome structure models in ChimeraX.
 Here is an example that shows atom radii proportional to bfactor.

     open atomsize.py